ldraw-org/ldraworg-library/README.md

-LDraw.org Library Manager
+# LDraw.org Library Manager

 [LDraw.org Library](https://library.ldraw.org)

-TODO:

-Document setup
-Db migration: `php artisan migrate`

-Seed data for testing purposes.
+This is the main repository for the LDraw.org Library Code Copyright (c) 2022-2025 Orion Pobursky and other contributers and released under the MIT License.
+See LICENSE for more details.